Iran fires missiles into Israel, Tel Aviv says no casualties reported

 Late on Tuesday, Israeli Prime Minister Benjamin Netanyahu said that his country would retaliate against Iran, which he said had “made a big mistake tonight and it will pay for it”.

-Israel has conducted a series of strikes in Lebanon, killing over a thousand persons in the past two weeks.
+In the past two weeks, Israel has conducted a series of strikes in Lebanon, killing over a thousand persons.
 An Israeli airstrike on Beirut killed Nasrallah and Nilforoushan on Friday.

 Hezbollah had on Sunday also confirmed the death of Nabil Kaouk, the deputy head of the militant group’s Central Council, in Israeli strikes.